jasongoodwin/orderbooks-rs/README.md

 MIT licenced so feel free to use.
 Document contains some notes on possible uses, lookouts, and has some extra info in the appendix you may want to look at.

+You'll need rust/cargo installed.
+This version was built and tested w/ rust 1.56.
+The Cargo.lock file is included - it should just work.
+A Makefile is provided which has common targets.

 # Setup
-Not much setup is needed.
-You'll need rust/cargo installed.
+Not much setup is needed to run, however you can check the Settings.toml file.

+## Collecting Metrics
+Metrics are exposed for a prometheus scraper at `0.0.0.0:9000`

-# Running
+## Running
 `make run` or `cargo run` will start the application.

-# Testing
+## Testing
 `make test` or `cargo test` will execute the test suite.

+## Log Level
+You can adjust the log level with the RUST_LOG env variable. eg for debug:
+`RUST_LOG="info,orderbooks-rs=debug"`

 # Design Notes